smithlabcode/dnmtools/documentation/docs/bsrate.md

 -seq
 ```
 Use only reads that map to this chromosome (e.g. chrM).
 This simply
-avoids having to extract reads separately from the mapped reads file.
+avoids having to extract reads separately from the mapped reads file
+before using bsrate.

 ```txt
 -v, -verbose